-- Misalignment- One of the most common lift station problems is misalignment, or the lift station shifting out of proper alignment with the other system components.
-This often happens as a result of shifting soil, and it can result in some even more serious problems.
-If you suspect that your lift station is no longer aligned correctly, give our team at Quality Septic Inc. a call to get a professional assessment.
+If you suspect that your lift station is no longer attached correctly, give our team at Quality Septic a call to get a professional assessment.

-- Leakage- Another example of a lift station problem is leakage.
-This can happen when the pipes around the lift station’s motor become cracked, causing fluid to leak out.
-When this happens, it can cause the tank to stop draining correctly and cause backups.
+Another problem we see fairly regularly with lift stations is leakage.
+This can happen when the pipes around the lift station’s pump become cracked, causing fluid to leak out.
+This can cause the tank to stop draining correctly and cause backups.

-- Faulty Motor- A third type of lift station problem is motor trouble.
-When the station’s motor fails, it can cause the lift station to stop functioning altogether, meaning that the septic tank is also in for some major trouble.
-Fortunately, our team at Quality Septic Inc. is here to help you avoid these problems when possible and correct them swiftly when not.
+A third type of lift station problem is pump trouble.
+When the lift station’s pump fails, it can cause the lift station to stop functioning altogether, meaning that the septic tank is also in for some major trouble.